Royal College, Colombo: Royal College Union

 The Royal College Union (RCU) is the alumni society (old boys' association) for the college.
 Founded in 1891, it is the oldest and most important such alumni society in Sri Lanka.
 The Royal College Union was set up to further the interests of the college and its past and present members, and to keep former pupils in touch with each other and with the school.
 Annually the RCU organizes many sporting events including the Royal-Thomian, the Bradby Shield Encounter, the Royal Thomian Regatta, as well as national initiatives such as EDEX (the biggest educational fair in the island) and carrying out development projects for the college.

-Rivalries
+Rivalries and affiliations

 Royal College maintains a century old rivalry with S. Thomas' College, Mount Lavinia as well as close ties with Trinity College, Kandy.

+Royal College maintains a brother and sister school affiliation with Visakha Vidyalaya, its designated sister school.